 BDM issues proof of identity documents relating to life events registered in Victoria.
 This includes births and deaths.

 BDM has an obligation to maintain accurate records and high standards of identity security.
 This policy sets out BDM’s policy in relation to:

 - Data matching, including linking Victorian births to deaths

 - Determining when a ‘deceased’ indicator will appear on the birth certificate.

 BDM applies this policy when issuing Victorian birth certificates relating to a person who has died.

-A standard birth certificate:
+A legal birth certificate:

 - Certifies a person’s birth including their name, the date and place of their birth, and their parents’ details